Griefed/docker-template-repo/.github/documentation-request.md

 ---
-Name: Documentation Request
+name: Documentation Request
-About: Request for documentation about a certain aspect of the docker image / container
+about: Request for documentation about a certain aspect of the docker image / container
 ---

 # Documentation Request